guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 371. Anyone can give up, it's the easiest thing in the world to do, but to hold it together when everyone would expect you to fall apart, that's True Strength. ---- Unknown
 387. The will to win, the desire to succeed, the urge to reach your full potential, these are the keys that will unlock the door to personal excellence. ---- Unknown
 389. The man who gets ahead does the thing that should be done without being told to do it.
 But he doesn't stop there; he goes the extra mile by doing a great deal more than is expected or demanded of him. ---- Unknown
+389. If there is any one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as from your own. ---- Henry Ford